WordPress/wordpress-playground/README.md

 ## Governance

-[WordPress Playground](https://github.com/WordPress/wordpress-playground) is a WordPress.org project started and maintained by [Adam Zielinski](https://github.com/adamziel).
-As Adam is on sabbatical until September 26th, [Dennis Snell](https://github.com/dmsnell) is the current maintainer.
+[WordPress Playground](https://github.com/WordPress/wordpress-playground) is a WordPress.org project started and led by [Adam Zielinski](https://github.com/adamziel).

 [Playground tools](https://github.com/WordPress/playground-tools) like `wp-now` or the interactive code block are maintained by their authors in the [playground-tools monorepo](https://github.com/WordPress/playground-tools).